The Untold Bitcoin Stories of Bitcoin Millionaires

 Another aspect of Balina’s story that’s unique is that he often posted screenshots from his Blockfolio app to show social media followers on a regular basis how his investments were doing over time.
-His wealth started at around $100,000 and has since reached a peak of around $6 million.
+His wealth started at around $100,000 and has since reached a peak of around $6 million, followed by a hack.

 Olaf Carlson-Wee – First Employee at Coinbase